TAMI-UIB/GINet/README.md

 ---

 ## 📄 Abstract
-We propose a deep learning-based method for fusing Sentinel-2 (S2) hyperspectral (20m) and multispectral (10m) data.
-Our approach introduces a novel cluster-based procedure to generate guiding images that encode the geometric information from the 10m bands.
-These guiding images are used within a back-projection unfolding architecture that incorporates their spatial detail and exploits image self-similarities.
-The model is evaluated on three diverse test sets encompassing urban, rural, and coastal regions.
-Experimental results demonstrate that our method consistently outperforms both classical and deep learning-based super-resolution and fusion techniques, including those specifically designed for S2 data.
+The Sentinel-2 mission provides multispectral imagery with 13 bands at resolutions of 10m, 20m, and 60m.
+In particular, the 10m bands offer fine structural detail, while the 20m bands capture richer spectral information.
+In this paper, we propose a geometry-guided super-resolution model for fusing the 10m and 20m bands.
+Our approach introduces a cluster-based learning procedure to generate a geometry-rich guiding image from the 10m bands.
+This image is integrated into an unfolded back-projection architecture that leverages image self-similarities through a multi-head attention mechanism, which models nonlocal patch-based interactions across spatial and spectral dimensions.
+We also generate a dataset for evaluation, comprising three testing sets that include urban, rural, and coastal landscapes.
+Experimental results demonstrate that our method outperforms both classical and deep learning-based super-resolution and fusion techniques.

 <!--
 ---